Reaching for the skies in Ho Chi Minh City

 “Credit to the Mace team who has put in a magnificent effort in carrying out the biggest pour ever seen in Vietnam.
 We were pleased that our preparations paid off and the entire operation went to plan.”

-“Landmark 81 is a fascinating but complex project driven by a very programme focused client.
-Our diverse Mace team of Vietnamese and expatriate employees is combining local knowledge with international experience to overcome the various challenges in our path to achieve the best result for our client.”
+“Landmark 81 was a fascinating but complex project driven by a very programme focused client.
+Our diverse Mace team of Vietnamese and expatriate employees is combining local knowledge with international experience to achieve the best result for our client.”